hirikarate/nab-challenge-nodejs-product-query/README.md

 We use database migration file for more fine-grained control of table creation:

 - `cd _database`
-- `npx knex migrate:latest` to create tables for development.
+- `npx knex migrate:latest` to create tables.
 - `npx knex seed:run` to insert seed data.

-- To re-run migration, go to database then delete all rows in table `knex_migrations.`
+- To re-run migration, go to database then truncate table `knex_migrations.`

-## SETUP RabbitMQ
+### Setup RabbitMQ

 - If you don't already have RabbitMQ installed, the quickest way is run a Docker image, including the management board: